Tickets

 Parking

-Paid street parking is available throughout the region with fees generally ranging from AU$1 - AU$3 per 15 minutes depending on your parking spot and the travel season.
-Day parking is also available at AU$38 per day.
+Paid parking is available throughout the region, with fees for street parking typically ranging from AU$1 to AU$4 per hour.
+Day parking is also available at key attractions and can range from AU$35 to AU$50 per day.

 Tour guide with a tour group at a rainforest trail